 I like to make this and leave it to cool completely before filling either homemade or shop bough pastry cases on the day of serving.

-1. Tip the cranberries, maple syrup, cornflour, water and clementine juice in a large pan.
-Stir well and heat until all the cranberries have "popped".
+- Tip the cranberries (or mixed berries), maple syrup, cornflour, water and clementine juice in a large pan.
+Stir well and heat until all the cranberries have “popped”.

-2. Add the cinnamon, ginger, salt and berries and cook until the mixture has thickened.
+- Add the cinnamon, ginger and salt.
+Cook on low low until the mixture has thickened.